Holiday Budgeting Fun!

 I don’t mean the gifts you are going to buy for people.
 I mean the amounts that you are willing/able to spend.
-Money is tight in our household these days, so we are setting pretty strict limits on what we will spend this holiday season.
+Money is tight in our household these days, so we set pretty strict limits on what we will spend this holiday season.
 Thank goodness my kids are young and don’t expect much!
 What I do is figure out the amount that I can spend this year.
 I look at what I have in my “Holiday” account and figure out approximately what will be added from now until then.

 Then I take the following things into account:

 - Gifts- who I am I buying for this year?

 - Tips- who expect them?
 Who do I want to show appreciation for?
 What is the standard for teacher’s gifts?

 - Parties- I am throwing any this year?
 How much will that run me?

 - Extras- doughnuts, hot cocoa, peppermint bark… the list goes on.
-Which seasonal items do we think we are going to purchase?
+So which seasonal items do we think we are going to purchase?

 Then I allocate the amount that I have by all the “obligations” I have.
 Maybe this year I won’t make a party.
 Maybe I will but on a really tight budget.
 Maybe our “extras” will be pretty skimpy this year.
 Is there anything I can DIY?